 Dark Jerusalem Crickets are a slow-moving, wingless species of cricket common in the southwestern U.S. and Mexico.
 They are rather large for a cricket and have a bulbous, round head.
-The most easily identifiable feature of this insect is its humpbacked abdomen featuring black and yellowish striped lines.
+The most easily identifiable feature of this insect is its humpbacked abdomen featuring black and yellow bands.
+Thick hind legs have a whorl of fleshy 'toes' near the foot.
 This type of cricket has large jaws and can deliver a painful bite if mishandled, but it has also been kept as a 'pet'.
-This critter can be found hiding under logs, rocks and sometimes in homes.
+Dark Jerusalem Crickets can be found hiding under logs and rocks, walking over sandy soil, and even inside homes.

-The Jerusalem Cricket has earned itself several playful nicknames including "Potato Bug" (not to be confused with the Potato Beetle which is also called that name), "Earth Baby" and "Nino de la Tierra" (meaning "Child of the Earth").
+The Dark Jerusalem Cricket has earned itself several playful nicknames including "Potato Bug" (not to be confused with the Potato Beetle which is also called that name), "Earth Baby", and "Nino de la Tierra" (meaning "Child of the Earth").

 Scientific Name: Stenopelmatus nigrocapitatus